Shua-Jia/Video-Coding-with-DTLS/README.md

 # Video-Coding (For Demo: see below)
-This is the program page of "A New Hybrid Approach Combining Traditional Method and Deep Learning for Domain Transfer in Video Compression" we also offer a demo, you can download the demo from https://github.com/jiashaohua1993/Video-Coding/blob/main/videoSRC22_1920x1080_24.mp4
+This is the program page of "A New Hybrid Approach Combining Traditional Method and Deep Learning for Domain Transfer in Video Compression"

+we offer a demo, you can download the demo from https://github.com/jiashaohua1993/Video-Coding/blob/main/videoSRC22_1920x1080_24.mp4
 ## System requirments

 ### Dataset